 Turkey's top procurement official, Ismail Demir, said that defense industry cooperation with Ukraine was of great importance and would progress even further.

-A senior official in the Turkish prime minister’s delegation said Turkey and Ukraine hope to cooperate primarily in turbojet aircraft engines, radars, military communications technologies and navigation systems.
+A senior official in the Turkish prime minister’s delegation said that Turkey and Ukraine aimed cooperation hope to cooperate primarily in turbojet aircraft engines, radars, military communications technologies and navigation systems.

 "There will be partnerships in designing, developing and manufacturing those systems," he said.